arkaprav/Ecommerce-BackEnd/README.md

 An Api for Ecommerce app using express and mongo DB database

 ## Usage
-there are currently three api services for admins, subscribers and products
+there are currently eight api services for admins, categories, orders, transactions, events, coupons, subscribers and products

 ### Admins
 Base Url for admins is : https://ecommerce-back-end-orpin.vercel.app/api/admins/